Check your eligibility using our Scholarships Calculator

 To be considered for a University Scholarship, you will need to be nominated by an Edge Hill University student or a member of staff.

 We encourage you to speak to your peers or your tutor to discuss your individual situation and your desire to be nominated.

-The University Scholarship nomination form will be available to download from this page when nominations open again in 2020.
+The University Scholarship nomination form will be available to download from this page when nominations open in February 2020.